vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 25. If Problem 21 had resulted in 5,000 W,49 how many gallons of liquid propane 50 would be consumed in heating the home for a day?
 At a cost of around $2.50 per gallon, about how much does it cost per day to heat the home?
 26. The chapter banner image (page 68) shows data from the author's utility bill, reflecting 230 kWh of electricity and 4 Therms of gas usage.
 Annoyingly, the units are different.
 How do the actual energies compare, if expressed in the same units?51 How would you capture in a simple sentence the approximate comparison of energy use for each?
 27. The chapter banner image (page 68) shows part of the hot water heater label in the author's home, showing a rating of 40,000 Btu/hr.
 How much power is it capable of putting out, in Watts?
-28. The chapter banner image (page 68) shows the energy label associ- ated with the author's hot water heater, estimating that it will use 242 Therms per year.
+28. The chapter banner image (page 68) shows the energy label associated with the author's hot water heater, estimating that it will use 242 Therms per year.
 If the estimated energy cost is distributed evenly across 12 months, what would the utility bill be expected to report?
 Based on an actual utility bill in the same image, the usage for one billing period was 4 Therms.
 How does actual usage compare to estimated usage, as an approximate percentage?

 82
 Hint: either treating it as if it is only on for 12 hours, or operating at half-power for 24 hours will yield equivalent answers.
-For instance, if the temperature differ- ence is 10°C, the house will require 2,000 W of steady input to maintain temperature.
+For instance, if the temperature difference is 10°C, the house will require 2,000 W of steady input to maintain temperature.

 [^45]: it does not, exactly